Garabella15/API_ETL_PIPELINE/README.md

 the data is extracted an stored in the raw staging area where it is the transformed and stored the Transformed staging before finally persisting the data in postgres database.

-Extract_job_posted.py contains function that extract data from an RapidApi give the API_KEY

 .env file created in the root directory contains the RapidAPI key and Host. created an account in the RapidAPI and assign it to value variable below

 X-RapidAPI-Key= API_KEY